pynat/mkr_coin/README.md

 Use train.py to train the best-performing model (default: XGBoost) on the processed data.
 Save the trained model as a .pkl file.
 Deploy the Model with Flask:
-Use predict.py to deploy the model and provide predictions via a Flask API.
+Use predict.py to deploy the model and provide predictions via a Flask.

-### Flask API
+### Flask
-The repository includes a Flask API (`predict.py`) to interact with the trained XGBoost model.
+The repository includes a Flask (`predict.py`) to interact with the trained XGBoost model.
 The API allows users to predict whether the price of USDC/USDT will grow positively within the next hour.

 #### Steps to Use
 1. **Start the Flask Server**